jskorzyn/RHV-4.2-LABs/RHV 4.2 Overview - LAB GUIDE.md

 Deployment
 ----------

-Click on the GUID Generator Link to generate your GUID for the lab:
+* Click on the GUID Generator Link to generate your GUID for the lab:

 [GIUD Generator](https://www.opentlc.com/gg/gg.cgi?profile=generic_emea_jskorzyn)

+* Choose lab from the list

+**RHV 4.2 Overview LAB**

+* Enter LAB Key

+Wiil be provided by instructor

 Preparation
 -----------